 Really good.
 EastEnders was 1998 – I was just a boy back then!
 Everyone said that Corrie is a very family-orientated set-up and as soon as I arrived, everyone was helping me out.
 I was a relative unknown when I started at EastEnders and I was a lot more nervous.
 So coming into Corrie was easier.

-Did anyone in particular take you under their way?
 I knew a couple of the cast already.
 Jimmi Harkishin was in the movie East is East with me many years ago.
 I also know Ali King and Charlie Condou.
 Ben Price was one of the first to come up and ask if I needed anything.

 I must admit that I was in awe of meeting the old regular characters like Barbara Knox.
 It was very surreal, but she was very nice.
 Everyone has been great.
 But nothing prepares you for walking into the Corrie green room and seeing all the well-loved characters drinking tea and eating biscuits.

 It’s a great opportunity for me.
 I’m now 40, I’ve done many different things in my career and travelled to many places.
 But I want to settle down in the UK and, also, I want to act every day.
 I looked around at good British TV and Corrie was top of the list for me.

 Planning to get married has a lot to do with it [Mistry is engaged to Strictly dancer Flavia Cacace].
 Plus, Corrie gives you a great profile lift.
 You’re in people’s living rooms almost every day and our producer Stuart Blackburn said to me, “Come in, have fun and bring your stuff to the table.”

 I’m working with Ben Price at the moment.
 Nick has obviously had his accident, so Kal is in the process of rehabilitating him and giving him confidence.
 I don’t know about any romance in Kal’s life as yet – I think he’s probably a bit of a ladies’ man, but the backstory is that he had a wife who died and he also has kids.
 But he’s single coming into the Street.

 There’s been talk of him getting with Liz McDonald, but I don’t know anything about it.
 Bev Callard told she me wants it to happen!
 We’ll have to wait and see.
 The other thing is that he might be opening a gym – that could lead to a new set and the potential for some great comedy.

 He’s an alpha male – I think they were keen to bring in a strong male character.
 I like to think of him as someone who’s quite charming and inspiring, but you can tell there’s definitely another side to him.
 And this is what we’re going find out.
 When we meet him, though, he is quite a mystery.